goofwear/Nintendo-Switch-Web-Services/README.md

 1- On your Nintendo Switch go to: account->friendship suggestions->Facebook

-2- Search Nintendo Switch Web Services
+2- Search NS Web Services

-3- COMING SOON!
+3- And click the link where it says "The website is:"

+4- ENJOY!

 #### FOR HACKED CONSOLES: